lavishay-technion/ansible_shallow/02_fundamentals/README.md

     - `directory`
     - `link`
     - `hard`
-- Every action with `file` module can be accompnied with mode of permissions like in any other *nix system
+- Every action with `file` module can be accompanied with mode of permissions like in any other *nix system
 - [Please see the docs](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html)

 ---